DDVVPP/darshin-creates/content/illustration/Face/index.md

 <div class="kg-width-full">

 <p style="margin-top: 6vw">
-Will I wake up one morning and discover that my face is gone?
+I worry that I'll wake up one day and find that my face is no longer where it should be.
 </p>

 ![Face](./Face.jpg)